 Little Miami Farms is committed to supporting our community.

 - We support education on agriculture in our schools and host educational events on our farm to support The Ohio State University Extension

-- We support The Ohio State University and Central State University hop research programs on our farm.
+- We support The Ohio State University, the University of Dayton and Central State University research programs on our farm

-- We are proud members and are actively involved with the Greene County Farm Bureau, the Greene County Local Food Council, the Greene County Farm Forum, the Xenia FISH Food Pantry, the Ohio Ecological Food and Farm Association and the Ohio Hop Growers Guild.
+- We are proud members and are actively involved with the Greene County Farm Bureau, the Greene County Local Food Council, the Greene County Farm Forum, the Ohio Ecological Food and Farm Association and the Ohio Hop Growers Guild

-- We donate surplus in-season produce to the local Xenia FISH Food Pantry.
+- We donate surplus in-season produce to the local Xenia FISH Food Pantry and Miami Valley Meals

 Little Miami Farms is a first-generation specialty farm.

-- Jamie Arthur – manages all the farm and hop yard operations.
+- Jamie Arthur – manages the farm operations.
 Give him a call to schedule a visit to the farm or ask about this year’s open house dates: 937-532-9569.

-- Krista Arthur – supports the growing operations as well as special events.
+- Krista Arthur – supports the growing operations and manages sales, marketing and special events.
 Contact her if you’re looking for a unique venue for your next event or would like to spend time relaxing at the farmhouse: 937-367-1077.